ntdb/anchor-tags/README.md

 3. In `anchor/themes/<your_theme>/posts.php` replace `has_posts()` with `has_tagged_posts()` and `posts()` with `tagged_posts()`.

 4. Tagged page usage may or may not be useful to you and implementation will depend heavily on your theme.
 Open an issue if you have a specific question or problem.

+## Usage
+* Add tags to posts in the Admin panel and separate them using a single space
+* Browse posts by tag by appending `?tag=<your_tag>` to the end of your posts URL.

 ## Support
 Pull requests are welcome.
 Contact me via [Twitter](http://www.twitter.com/ntdb) or by opening an issue if you have any problems.